The First Divorce Referendum

 Nearly ten years after the first referendum the Irish electorate was asked again, if it wanted to lift the ban on divorce.

 In 1995, the Fine Gael-Labour-Democratic left government led by John Bruton proposed the 15th amendment to the constitution in order to allow for divorce.

 I was a teenager during most of the pre-referendum campaign, aspects of it have stayed with me.
-Especially as I navigated the unduly long and drawn-out process that was my own divorce.
+Especially as I navigate the unduly long and drawn-out process that is my own divorce.

 It’s the anti-divorce posters and slogans that still stand out in my mind, “Hello divorce, Bye Bye Daddy” was one I haven’t forgotten.
 Irish men, it was implied were just waiting for the law to change so they could abandon their wives and children.
 These men were restrained only article 41 of the constitution.